 and became man.

 - It is very understandable that we celebrate Christ’s birthday.
-This was the day Christ became visible and public for all to see.
-He was glorified by lowly shepherds and later by Magi.
+On this day, the Lord became visible and public for all to see.
+He was glorified by lowly Jewish shepherds, honored by the Gentile Magi, and hunted by the bloodthirsty Herod.

 - In the Church’s calendar, this is the second or third most important feast—Easter being first and Christmas or Pentecost being second.